shaisachs/the-check/README.md

 By the time dinner rolled around, the diner had slipped into its evening personality.
 The windows reflected more interior light than exterior, like the room was turning inward.

-They had soup—miso for Alma, lentil curry for Mathi.
+They had soup - miso for Alma, lentil curry for Mathi.
 Frankie brought the check over and dropped it face-down, already walking away.

 Mathi flipped it over.

 Numbers.
 Tip line.
 And at the bottom, printed like it wasn’t sure whether it should be saying anything at all:

 **good team**

-Mathi slid it across the table to Alma without commentary.
-She read it, cracked a smile, and shook her head.

-“Well,” she said, “the diner’s not wrong.”

-And neither of them argued.